 The main way of receiving student loans or related benefits is through the federal government.
 However, the government’s loan program has limits and caps, meaning that many students also need to find financial aid on the private market.
 Both sectors offer a wide range of options.
 Just be sure to read any offer clearly to make sure you understand exactly what you’re getting yourself into.
 The last thing any graduate needs is to have these debts stay with them to retirement.

-- Consider working with a financial advisor so you don’t end up like so many other graduates, with a massive student debt.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Consider working with a financial advisor to plan ahead for student loans in your long-term financial plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Use our free student loan calculator to get an estimate of your monthly payments and student loan amortization over time.
+- Use SmartAsset’s student loan calculator to get an estimate of your monthly payments and student loan amortization over time.

 Photo credit: ©iStock.com/Ekaterina79, ©iStock.com/TheCrimsonRibbon, ©iStock.com/designer491